logo

 Both at the poker table and in the boardroom, risk calculation involves performing some quick math, making assessments, and using your instinct.

 Lesson #8.
-Always Learning
+Always Be Learning

 FAQ